Hesperian Health Guides

 I know what you mean.
 Can we think of ways to explain this to them?

-• Talk to men and help them understand the risks of STIs, including the risks to pregnant women and their babies.
+- Talk about condoms with men and help them understand the risks of STIs, including the risks to pregnant women and their babies.